No More "I Love You's": Annie Lennox version

-Lennox's version was a commercial success, topping the singles charts of Canada, Italy and Spain, reaching number two on the UK Singles Chart, and becoming a top-20 hit in at least 10 other countries.
+Lennox's version, produced by Stephen Lipson, was a commercial success, topping the singles charts of Canada, Italy and Spain, reaching number two on the UK Singles Chart, and becoming a top-20 hit in at least 10 other countries.
 In the United States, the song reached number 23 on the Billboard Hot 100 and peaked atop the Dance Club Songs chart.
 In 1996, the song won Lennox the Grammy Award for Best Female Pop Vocal Performance at the 38th Annual Grammy Awards, the first to be awarded to a British artist.
-Her version was also featured in the very first episode of The Sopranos.
+The accompanying music video was directed by Lennox with Joe Dyer, based on an idea by Lennox.
+It depicts the singer as a courtesan at an old time London bordello.
+"No More 'I Love You's'" was also featured in the very first episode of The Sopranos.